 This course is the final healthcare administration specific course a student takes on the journey towards a BS in healthcare administration.
 A broad review of the business and healthcare educational knowledge skills and competencies to fill a variety healthcare administrative and professional roles and functions in various healthcare organizations is conducted.
-Topics covered include management, strategic planning, marketing, finance, health disparities, ethics, law and risk management from the healthcare administration perspective.
+Topics covered include management, strategic planning, marketing, finance, health disparities, ethics, law, and risk management from the healthcare administration perspective.
 The student will leave the course with a healthcare administration portfolio as well as personal branding tools to secure or maintain a position as a healthcare administrator, manager, supervisor, professional, or graduate student.

-CurrentTopics for Healthcare
+Current Topics for Healthcare

-Prerequisites: All HCA/HIT courses required for the bachelor's degree must be completed or concurrently enrolled.
+Prerequisites: All HCA and HIT courses required for the bachelor's degree must be completed or concurrently enrolled.

 The topics covered in this course are based on current events and issues in the field of healthcare administration.
-Students choose a project that will benefit their existing or potential employer or the HCA program.